luisfpereira/pyutils/README.md

 Note: in `zsh` shell you have to escape `[` and `]`.

-Check out `setup.cfg` to get a list of available extra requirements option.
+Check out `setup.cfg` to get a list of available extra requirements options.

 ## CLI tools